AresMUSH/aresmush/plugins/custom/help/en/residence.md

 ---
 ##Newcomers to Grand Lake

 Those newly arrived in Grand Lake have a variety of options available to them.
 There are a number of inns, hotels, lodges, and B&Bs in town that cater to tourists.
-We suggest the PC-run Bramble House Inn, a small B&B on the lake.
+We suggest the PC-run Ivy House Inn, a small B&B on the lake.

 We are happy to build you a private room or give you ownership of a pre-existing room in any of these locations.
 Feel free to use the real Grand Lake as inspiration for locations.